How to Highlight Blank Cells in Excel (4 Fruitful Ways)

 Highlight Blank Cells Using Conditional Formatting

-• Choose the desired color for the Fill tab.
+• Choose the desired color from the Fill tab.

 Highlight Blank Cells Using Conditional Formatting

-Here we can see the 8th row is highlighted as cell B8 is blank and we compared based on column B.
+The 8th row is highlighted as cell B8 is blank.

 An Alternative to ISBLANK:

 We can also use the LEN function to perform this operation.
-We have to modify the formula and change the color format for that.
+We’ll modify the formula and change the color format to accomplish this.

 =LEN($B5)=0